pointblue/pb-api-client-gen/README.md

 `npm install *package-name-here* --save-dev`

-  - Create an apiClients.yml file
+  - Create an `apiClients.yml` file
   - Add command to `package.json` file

+TODO: Create instructions on how to create apiClients.yml file